-Setting aside some time to take care of our physical, mental and emotional health should be an integral part of our lives.
-Self-care helps us cope with stress and anxiety, it gives us a chance to work through challenging situations and provides a boost to our overall self-esteem.
-But what if you just don’t have the energy to do it right now?
-What self-care activities can you do when you feel this way?
+Setting aside some time to take care of our physical, mental and emotional health should remain an integral part of our lives.
+Self-care supports us through bouts of stress and anxiety, it provides a chance to work through challenging situations and gives a boost to our overall self-esteem.
+But what can you do when you don’t have the energy to take care of yourself?

-One thing that is really important to understand about self-care is that it is not about being happy.
-That may seem like an odd thing to say, but self-care is about being aware of when you need to take a moment and do something that lets you self-soothe, heal or get a mental reset.
-A positive side effect might be that you create some happiness, but that should not be its aim.
-Self-care is a tool that we need to learn how to use effectively, especially when we’re experiencing a lack of mental or emotional vitality
+One significant thing to understand about self-care is that it’s not about being happy.
+That may seem counterintuitive; but self-care is about developing an awareness of when you need to allow time for self-soothing, healing or getting a mental reset.
+A beneficial side effect might be nurturing happiness, but that should not be its aim.
+It’s a tool we must learn how to utilize effectively, especially when we’re experiencing a lack of mental or emotional vitality.

-It is also important to note that self-care is not a cure for any type of depression.
-If you’re feeling overwhelmed to the point where it’s interfering with your everyday life, or your ability to function in a healthy way, you should seek further, more in-depth/professional support (some useful links are included at the end of this article).
+In addition, self-care is not a cure for any type of depression.
+If you’re feeling overwhelmed; to the point where it’s interfering with your everyday life or ability to function in a healthful way, you should seek out further, in-depth/professional support; some useful links have been included at the end of this article.

-I’m currently experiencing some situational depression and anxiety that has left me feeling exhausted and struggling to take care of myself as well as I normally do.
-I’ve had to adapt my self-care tools to include ones that take little effort or time to complete.
-By starting small, I’ve found that it’s had a knock-on effect that accumulates to help boost my resiliency and overall energy to a level where I can start to step out of the low ebb I’m weathering.
+I’m currently experiencing some situational depression and anxiety that has left me feeling exhausted and struggling to take care of myself.
+I’ve had to adapt my self-care tools to include ones that take little effort and time to complete.
+By starting small, I’ve found it’s had a knock-on effect; accumulating to help boost my resiliency and overall energy to a level where I can start to step out of the low ebb I’m weathering.

-By creating repetitious, small moments to self-care that don’t sap already diminished energy levels, we can all start to feel the accomplishment of doing something positive for ourselves that helps us achieve, and accumulate, a sense of wellbeing we may have lost for a while.
+Through repetitious, small moments of self-care that don’t sap already diminished energy levels; we can all start feeling the accomplishment of doing something practical for ourselves that accumulates a sense of well-being.

 NAMI Helpline – a free, nationwide U.S. resource that offers experienced peer-support guidance and advice